Online and Virtual Learning Accommodations

 That’s your first step.
 If your child loathes online learning or is refusing to do it, ask them why.
 Let them be heard and validated.

-From there, brainstorm and choose what needs to be done.
+From there, brainstorm and decide what needs to be done.

-Some of the barriers to learning online in this new format:
+Some of the barriers to learning online for many IEP/504 students, including ADHD–

 - Your child takes longer to learn new things, steeper learning curve.